anbangsun/leargit/readme.txt

 git is a version contral system.
-Git is a free software distributed under the GPL!
+Git is a free software distributed under the GPL git has a mutable idex called stage!